-"Cheshire Cat Plant" From surface succulent caudex of odd lumpy old-man-knees arise short slim stems studded with lvs ending in fleur-de-lis tridents; distinctive hypanthodium shaped like a smiling sliver tipped with cat's whiskers.
-Best to grow a year plus with the splitting pale "E.T.'
+"Cheshire Cat Plant" From surface succulent caudex of odd lumpy old-man-knees arise short slim stems studded with leaves ending in fleur-de-lis tridents; distinctive hypanthodium shaped like a smiling sliver tipped with cat's whiskers.
+Best to grow a year plus with the branching pale "E.T.'
 Fingers" caudex burrowing happily below the surface so will be far more tolerant when later (if you wish) exposed.
 Perfect for the collector of caudiforms who thought they already had the "rare" ones!

 |Cultural Code||HP TGH|

 Some of you grow only indoors, some only in terrariums; many of you have hobby greenhouses; while a growing number of customers live in subtropical or tropical areas of the world.
 These brief codes are an attempt to suggest whether or not a particular plant will do well in your particular conditions.

 If an entry has the cluster HP CGH, this means normal house plant culture will be successful if the plant is given a cool CGH moist location; however if the entry has the cluster CGH HP, you would interpret this to suggest that while Cool Greenhouse conditions are needed for total success with this plant, House Plant conditions will be adequate, while not ideal.
 If the cluster is HH CGH you would interpret this to mean that while in Zone 8 or below this will be winter hardy outdoor, further north it will need considerable mulch, a cold frame, or a Cool Greenhouse to thrive.
 And so on.×